seancatkinson/SCAStateMachine/README.md

 A lightweight state machine built in Swift for iOS & Mac OSX

 ## Features
-- [x] Flexible - States can be of any type conforming to the Equatable & Hashable protocols
+- [x] Flexible - States can be of any type conforming to the Hashable protocol
 - [x] Supports an arbitrary number of states and state changes
 - [x] Block-based API
 - [x] Several action points to customise when various blocks are executed